How to Be Kind to Yourself [14 Things You Can Start Doing Today]

 Every situation can teach you something.
 Even just sitting in traffic can help you practice patience.

 I also like to write things down.
-It helps it get the thought out of my head. (hello journal that sits next to my bed).
+It helps me get the thought out of my head. (hello journal that sits next to my bed).
 Once it’s on paper, it feels like closure.

 10. Get a mantra